Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-23/day-3/lecture-materials/uploading-images-to-amazon-s3.md

 We've reached a point where we need to add additional dependencies to our project.

-1. `boto3` - This is the offical SDK for AWS, so we can use services, like `s3`, in Django, or any other Python powered programs.
+1. `boto3` - This is the offical SDK (Software Development Kit) for AWS, so we can use services, like `s3` in our Python Projects.
-2. `django-environ` - This package allows us to store environment variables for our Django projects inside of a `.env` file.
+2. `django-environ` - This package allows us to read environment variable stored inside of a `.env` file.

 <br>

 Here's what we'll need to do:

-1. First, we need to add the next dependencies to our `requirements.txt`
+1. First, we need to add our new dependencies to our `requirements.txt`.

-*At the time of authoring this guide, the following versions for `boto3` and `django-environ` are 1.24.82 and 0.9.0 respectively; it's advised that we check if there are any newer releases of these*
+*At the time of authoring this guide, the following versions for `boto3` and `django-environ` are 1.24.82 and 0.9.0 respectively; it's advised that we check https://pypi.org if there are any newer releases of these.*

 ```txt
 boto3==1.24.82